Help us to learn more about our wildlife

 Sightings of wildlife in our beautiful county are held by Worcestershire Biological Records Centre (WBRC).
 Understanding where wildlife is found and how abundant it is helps us as conservationists to know more about how our environment is doing.
-Marmalade hoverflies and hummingbird hawk-moths can tell us about how climate change is affecting our wildlife, for example.
+By tracking distribution, abundance and when wildlife is seen, we can learn more about how species are doing and whether changes to our environment, from land use to climate change, are having an impact.

 Have you seen me?